How to Price a Hotel Room Without Losing Money Or Overcharging? 🏨

 - Duration of Stay Strategy (DOS)

 As it implies, this is based on how long the guest is staying.
-If the demand for the room is high, a limit is imposed on how long s/he can stay.
+If the demand for the room is high, a limit is imposed on how long a guest can stay.
 If low, the hotel can give discounts to entice the guest to stay longer.

 - Cancel Policy